Citrix Secure Private Access

 3. Click the edit icon next to the domain for which you want to modify the routing type.

-4. In Edit domain details, select the routing type:
+4. In Routing type, modify the routing type:

 • Internal: The traffic flows via the Connector Appliance.